papis/papis/doc/source/default_settings.rst

     :confval:`doctor-html-tags-keys`.
 This list extends instead of overwriting the given keys.

-.. papis-config:: doctor-key-type-separator
+.. papis-config:: doctor-field-type-separator
     :type: str

-    A separator used by the ``key-type`` check fixer.
+    A separator used by the ``field-type`` check fixer.
 When converting from :class:`str` to :class:`list`, it is used to split the string into a list, and when converting from :class:`list` to :class:`str`, it is used to join list items.
 The split will ignore additional whitespace around the separator